Fresh Strawberry Syrup

 11. How To Make Strawberry Syrup

-12. Strawberry Syrup Recipe
+12. Fresh Strawberry Syrup Recipe

 This simple Homemade Strawberry Syrup is perfect to have on hand for milkshakes, strawberry milk, Italian sodas, etc. It’s also delicious drizzled over ice cream, pancakes, waffles or French toast.
 It’s easy to make tastes better than anything you can find at the grocery store.
 Fresh is always best, and in this case, it’s just as easy!